kurtpayne/wordpress-upload-scanner-plugin/upload-scanner/readme.txt

 Contributors: kurtpayne
 Tags: clamav, scanner, antivirus, malware, syslog Requires at least: 3.2
-Tested up to: 3.4
+Tested up to: 3.6
-Stable tag: 1.2
+Stable tag: 1.3
+Network: true

 Scan all uploaded files with ClamAV or your favorite malware scanner